 For SLPs wanting CEUs there is a special rate for the entire conference.
 This fee includes conference materials, handouts (when applicable), workshops, and continuing education units.

-There will be an Adult/Family Chapter Leader workshop on Friday afternoon from 1:30-4:45 (with break).
+There will be an Adult/Family Chapter Leader workshop on Thursday afternoon from.
 This is an excellent opportunity to brainstorm with your NSA counterparts and make your voices heard!